k2view-academy/K2View-Academy/articles/19_Broadway/23_transactions.md

 ### Iterations Behavior

-There are two approaches for handling the transactions during an iteration: commit at the end of the data set or commit on each iteration.
-The definition in the flow depends on whether the Iterator is marked as a transactional Stage or not.
-The Iterator is a Stage holding an Actor that starts the loop over the data set.
-The Iterator dictates how many times the iteration will occur.
-Thus if the Iterator Stage is transactional, the commit will be performed at the end of data set.
-However if the Iterator Stage is not transactional, the transaction will start inside the loop and the commit will be per each iteration.
+Transactions can be handled during an iteration either as a commit at the end of a data set or as a commit per iteration.
+This definition is based on whether the Iterator is marked as a transactional Stage in the flow or not.
+An Iterator is a Stage holding an Actor that starts the loop over the data set.
+The Iterator dictates the number of times the iteration occurs.
+Thus if the Iterator Stage is transactional, the commit is performed at the end of data set.
+However, if the Iterator Stage is not transactional, the transaction starts inside the loop and the commit is per each iteration.

 **Examples**